Minnesota Wildflowers

 Detailed Information

-[photo of flowers] 1 to 3 flowers are clustered at the end of branching stems in the upper part of the plant.
-Individual flowers are about ¼ inch across, white to pale blue, tubular with 4 sharply pointed lobes and 4 stamens with creamy white to yellow tips.
-The inside of the tube is hairy.
-The bracts at the base of the tube are narrowly triangular and about 1/8 inch long.
+[photo of flowers] Flowers are clustered in 2s or 3s at the ends of branching stems in the upper part of the plant.
+Individual flowers are about ¼ inch across, white to pale blue or occasionally pink, tubular with 4 sharply pointed lobes and 4 stamens with creamy white to yellow tips that turn blackish with age.
+The inside of the floral tube is hairy.
+The calyx cupping the flower is much shorter than the floral tube and has 4 narrowly triangular lobes.
 Flower buds are often pink.

-[photo of leaves] Leaves are narrow, to 1¼ inches long and ¼ inch wide, toothless and hairless, with a pointed tip and no leaf stem.
+[photo of leaves] Basal leaves may be present but typically wither by flowering time.
+Stem leaves are narrow, to 1¼ inches long and ¼ inch wide, toothless and hairless, stalkless with a pointed tip.
 Attachment is opposite and there is a small whitish triangular appendage (stipule) on opposite sides the leaf node.
-The main stem is smooth and 4 sided, with rounded corners.
+Stems are 4 sided with rounded corners, mostly smooth except sometimes minutely hairy along the angles, especially on the lower stem, and either branched or unbranched except in the flower clusters.

 Notes: